 Students from outside of the U.S. are not eligible for federal financial aid, but may qualify for private or school-specific grants, scholarships, and other funding opportunities..
 International students who demonstrate financial need may qualify for the following types of financial support at WashU:

 •WashU-specific loans •WashU-specific scholarships

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at WashU is $17,854 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $12,312.
+Room and board at WashU costs $18,470 a year.
+This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the WashU's on-campus cafeterias and dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $12,698.

 |Total Estimated Costs|